Roman Curia: Council for the Economy

-The Council examines the proposals put forward by the Secretariat for the Economy, as well as any suggestions presented by the various Administrations of the Holy See, the Authority for Supervisionand Financial Information and other entities indicated in its own Statutes.
+The council examines the proposals put forward by the Secretariat for the Economy, as well as any suggestions presented by the various Administrations of the Holy See, the Authority for Supervision and Financial Information and other entities indicated in its own Statutes.

 The current Coordinator is Reinhard Cardinal Marx.

 Secretariat for the Economy

 The Secretariat for the Economy performs the function of Papal Secretariat for economic and financial matters.
 It exercises control and vigilance in administrative, economic and financial matters over curial institutions, offices and institutions connected with the Holy See or which refer to it, as indicated in the list attached to the Statute of the Council for the Economy.
 It also exercises special control over Peter's Pence and over the other Papal Funds.

 The Body is divided into two functional areas: one for regulation, control and supervision in economic and financial matters, and the other for regulation, control and supervision in administrative matters.
 The Secretariat for the Economy: